Topological expansion in isomorphism theorems between matrix-valued fields and random walks: Preliminaries

-Given a ribbon pairing $\rho\in\mathcal{R}_{\nu}$, we will associate to $\rho$ a set $\mathcal{T}_{\nu}(\rho)$ made of $f_{\nu}(\rho)$ trails, one per each border cycle in the ribbon pairing.
-One starts on such a border cycle in an arbitrary place, and travels along it in any of the two directions.
+Given a ribbon pairing $\rho\in\mathcal{R}_{\nu}$, we will associate to $\rho$ a set $\mathcal{T}_{\nu}(\rho)$ made of $f_{\nu}(\rho)$ trails, one per each boundary cycle in the ribbon pairing.
+One starts on such a boundary cycle in an arbitrary place, and travels along it in any of the two directions.
 Then one successively visits ribbon half-edges with labels $k_{1},k_{2},\dots,k_{j}$ and then returns to the half-edge $k_{1}$.
 One can go from the half-edge $k_{i}$ to the half-edge $k_{i+1}$ either by following a gluing, and we will denote this $k_{i}\doteq k_{i+1}$, or by going through a vertex.
 In the latter case, one either does a turn clockwise, and we will denote this $k_{i}\rightarrow k_{i+1}$, or counterclockwise, and we will denote this $k_{i}\leftarrow k_{i+1}$.
-A special rule is applied if the vertex has only one outgoing half-edge, one just makes the arrows in the trail and on the picture match, as in the example below.
-This is how a trial is obtained.
+A special rule is applied if the vertex has only one outgoing half-edge, one just makes the arrows in the trail and on the picture match.
+This is how a trail is obtained.
 Note that by construction, there is an alternation between on one hand $\doteq$, and on the other hand $\rightarrow$ or $\leftarrow$.
 In the example of Figure \ref{FigRibbonGraphstr}, there are three trails:

 In the example of Figure \ref{FigRibbonGraph}, there are two trails: